gambio/store-module-skeleton/README.md

 ##### 1.2 The files description

+- **.assets/module_logo(.png|.jpg|.svg)** - The Module Logo.
+Supported are PNG, JPG and SVG Files.
+- **.assets/vendor_logo(.png|.jpg|.svg)** - The Vendor Logo.
+Supported are PNG, JPG and SVG Files.
+- **.assets/de/description.html** - The german Description for the Module.
+If this file exists, the description key in the store.json will be ignored.
+- **.assets/en/description.html** - The english Description for the Module.
+If this file exists, the description key in the store.json will be ignored.
 - **store.json** - Gambio Store configuration file.
 - **README.md** - this file
 - **GXModules/XYZ/Skeleton/GXModule.json** - the file enables the automatic integration of your module into the Module Center and the generation of a configuration page based on a JSON configuration file.